-Short-term investments, which consist of money market funds, are reported at amortized cost.
+Money market funds are reported at amortized cost.

 Equity securities traded on national or international exchanges are valued at the last reported sales price or current exchange rates (Level 1).
 This includes common stock and American Depository Receipts (ADR), and mutual fund equities.